Your product page is where the magic happens.

 Customer Reviews and Testimonials

-The last element I’ll mention that’s super important for your product page design are honest reviews and testimonials.
+The last element I’ll mention that’s super important for your product page designs are honest reviews and testimonials.

 90% of buyers say their decisions are influenced by online reviews.